Migrating to and from TangibleXP

 Updating your DNS

-Go into the txp dashboard at app.tangiblexp.com
+- Log into the TangibleXP dashboard at app.tangiblexp.com

-Click on the application you want to modify and select "Domains"
+- Click on the application you want to modify and select "Domains"

-Click on "Change Primary" and select the domain you just created.
+- Click on "Change Primary" and select the domain you just created.